MaureenFromuth/School_Districts_Analysis/README.md

 size_overall_passing = per_school_summary_df.groupby(["School Size"]).mean()["% Overall Passing"]
 ```

+The total student population at Thomas High School is 1635, which places then into the middle bin, 1000-2000 students.
+With the updated data, there is a negligible decrease in the average math scores (change in the hundredths) and a slightly more noticeable increase in the average reading scores (change in the tens).
+Of note, this positive change yet again reinforces the assessment above that the 9th grade reading scores were slightly lower than the those of the other grades and their removal provided a small benefit.
+The percentage changes, however, were noticeable with a decrease from 94% to 88% of students passing math, a decrease from 97% to 91% of students passing reading, and a decrease from 91% to 85% of students passing both parts of the exam.

 >**Original Scores & Passing by School Size**

 ![Original Scores & Passing by School Size](https://github.com/MaureenFromuth/School_Districts_Analysis/blob/master/Scores_Passing_by_Size-Original.png)